You are currently on Hearing Direct UK

 30 Day Money Back Guarantee

-This entry was posted on 28th October 2010 by Gary.
+This entry was posted on 28th October 2010 by Stuart Cantebury.

-There is a range of products on the website referred to as Assistive Listening Devices or ‘ALD’ if you fancy abbreviations.
-This is the industry term used to describe any product which provides extra amplification for specific environments – such as hearing better on the phone or making sure someone is alerted to their doorbell ringing.
+Assistive Listening Device is the industry term used to describe any product which provides extra amplification for specific environments – such as hearing better on the phone or making sure someone is alerted to their doorbell ringing.

-The feature of hearing aid compatibility on a particular ALD refers to the fact that it is set up to link into the telecoil or loop setting of any hearing aid.
+can link into the telecoil or loop setting of any hearing aid.
 For example, on a phone such as the Photophone100, it would mean that a hearing aid wearer can listen to the person speaking via their telecoil or ‘T’ setting.
-The hearing aid will need to be switched to the T position, but the phone is usually automatically set to transmit to the loop within the hearing aid.
+You will only need to switch your hearing aid to the T position.
+The phone is usually automatically set to transmit to the loop within the hearing aid so you don't need to do anything on the phone.

-The important thing to note is that ‘hearing aid compatible’ in the context of ALDs doesn’t imply will be ok to use with all hearing aids – it specifically refers to the use of a telecoil setting.
+The important thing to note is that ‘hearing aid compatible’ in the context of ALDs doesn’t imply that all ALDs will be ok to use with all hearing aids.
+It specifically refers to the use of a telecoil setting.

 Is there any advantage to using a ‘T’ setting?
-Although amplified products will obviously have extra volume available, some people find it difficult to use a phone with a hearing aid if it whistles when the phone is near to the hearing aid.
-By switching the hearing aid to the ‘T’ position, the hearing aid’s microphone is disabled; and any chance of feedback or whistling is therefore prevented.
+Amplified products obviously are louder, but some people find it difficult to use a phone with a hearing aid.
+Especially if it whistles when the phone is near to the hearing aid.
+Switching the hearing aid to the ‘T’ position disables the hearing aid’s microphone.
+This prevents any chance of feedback or whistling.

 Bear in mind that a telecoil option is not supplied as standard on every hearing aid, so please do check this if the ‘hearing aid compatible’ feature is of interest.

-This entry was posted in Hearing Aids on 28th October 2010 by Gary.
+This entry was posted in Hearing Aids and tagged tv headphones, help & advice, Telecoil, Hearing Loop, Assistive Listening Devices on 28th October 2010 by Stuart Cantebury.

 ← Previous Post